-The University at Buffalo is committed to providing a safe work environment for all employees and will respond promptly to threats, acts of violence, and acts of aggression by employees or against employees by coworkers, members of the public, students, or others.
+The University at Buffalo is committed to providing a safe work environment in which the dignity of everyone is respected, the free exchange of ideas is encouraged, and all individuals are able to flourish.
+The university will respond promptly to threats, acts of violence, bullying, and acts of aggression by employees or against employees by coworkers, members of the public, students, or others.

-The University at Buffalo (UB, University) is committed to providing a safe work environment for all employees and has a zero tolerance policy with regard to any act or threat of violence made in the workplace, on university property, or by an employee while conducting university business.
-The university will respond promptly to threats, acts of violence, and acts of aggression by employees or against employees by coworkers, members of the public, students, or others.
-Violent conduct or any threat of violence implied or direct, is prohibited on university property or in connection with university business.
-This includes but is not limited to:
+The University at Buffalo is committed to providing a safe work environment for all employees and will not tolerate any act or threat of violence made in the workplace, on university property, or by an employee while conducting university business.
+The university will respond promptly to threats, acts of violence, bullying, and acts of aggression by employees or against employees by coworkers, members of the public, students, or others.
+Violent conduct, bullying conduct, or any threat of violence, implied or direct, is prohibited.
+This includes conduct on university property as well as off-campus conduct, whether in person or electronic (e.g., phone, text, email, social media), in connection with university business or that could impact an employee’s work environment.
+Prohibited conduct includes but is not limited to:

-Employees who are victims of violence, receiving threats, or have a specific cause to be concerned for their safety, can request a police escort by calling University Police at 716-645-2227.
+Employees who are victims of violence, receiving threats, or have a specific cause to be concerned for their safety, may request a police escort by calling University Police at 716-645-2227.

 In the event of a workplace safety issue, University Police will alert the campus via email and text message, and post the alert on the University Police website.